mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 <br>
 1. /etc/xdg/autostart/z_login.desktop calls script /usr/share/customscripts/z_login.sh.<br>
 2. A check is made for a filename( ~/.config/firstlogincomplete_DONOTDelete ) which will be missing and that triggers some actions.<br>
-3. Trigger actions: Enable Default Applets Sets Cinnamenu As The Main Menu <br>
+3. Trigger actions: Includes Enable Default Applets Sets Cinnamenu As The Main Menu <br>
-4. Auto forced logged out will happen just this once: cinnamon-session-quit --logout --force <br>
-5. Filename ~/.config/firstlogincomplete_DONOTDelete will be created ,<br> so going forward triggers/functions/forced logout are all skipped as the file now exists.<br>
+4. Filename ~/.config/firstlogincomplete_DONOTDelete will be created ,<br> so going forward triggers functions/forced not applied while that file exists.<br>

 -----------------------------------------------------
 What Happens At Login Of Subsequently Created Users?
 -----------------------------------------------------

-Subsequently created users will also get Cinnamenu as default Menu.<br>
-They will also be automatically logged out once, only, and then never again once the file ~/.config/firstlogincomplete_DONOTDelete has been created.
+Same as directly above.<br>

 <br>

 -----------------------------------------------------